xmontana/raspmonitor/readme.md

 -----------------------------------

-You will need to configure 2 cron tasks, one for the check, and other one to purge the logs older than 1 week (raspberry will be very slow to access LOG table with 1 week of recors):
+You will need to configure 2 cron tasks, one for the check, and other one to purge the logs older than 1 day (raspberry will be very slow to access LOG table with 1 day of recors):

     * * * * * /var/www/vhosts/raspmonitor/app/console raspberry:monitor:check -q